Biri, Northern Samar: Mangrove reforestation

 In 2007, the Community-Based Mangrove Protection and Management project was implemented in Biri, funded by the Philippine Tropical Forest Conservation Foundation (PTFCF).
 The project aimed to contribute to the regeneration of the mangrove ecosystem by establishing a community-based mangrove management system.
 The project covered protection of 546 hectares and enhancement planting in 39 hectares.
 As of 2013, it has been expanded to all eight barangays in Biri.

 Biri Initiative Org.

-In 2012, a non-profit organization, Biri Initiative Org., was registered with the Philippine Securities and Exchange Commission.
+In 2012, a non-profit organization, Biri Initiative Org., was registered with the Securities and Exchange Commission.
 Its main objectives are to restore areas of coral reef damaged by illegal fishing methods, promote sustainable and environment-friendly methods of fishing, and encourage opportunities for alternative livelihoods, particularly for women.